Watch it live starting at 10 a.m. EST on Saturday, October 14!

 SESSION 3: 11:30 a.m. — 12 p.m.

 Moderator: Keith J. Bowman, Dean, College of Engineering and Information Technology

 Corey Fleischer ’08, Mechanical Engineering — Co-Founder and General Manager, The Foundery

 Makerspaces are the newest tool fueling the next generation of entrepreneurs and product developers.
 The makerspace community provides opportunities to grow synergies among engineers, software developers and artists, leveraging their varied skill sets as they work alongside each other.
 Inside, product developers can operate advanced computer-controlled tools to create industrial grade prototypes without waiting on turn-around from outside suppliers.
 Iterative design cycles are reduced from months to hours, so inventors can quickly reach viable solutions.

 T. Jane Turner — Professor, Physics & Director, Center for Space Science and Technology

 Here Be Dragons: Investigating Black Holes in Galaxy Nuclei

-Doug Hamby — Professor, Dance & Director, Linehan Artist Scholars Program
+Doug Hamby — Associate Professor, Dance & Director, Linehan Artist Scholars Program

-Making Dance: Letting the Body Show the Way
+Making Dance: Let the Body Show the Way